 Younger onset Alzheimer’s is growing rapidly and it is estimated that by 2050 someone in the US will develop this disease every 33 seconds.

 What’s going on that so many folks are “losing their minds.”

-The truth is, Alzheimer’s and early onset dementia doesn’t just happen upon as we age, it’s a long-term process that can take years to develop.
+The truth is, Alzheimer’s and early-onset dementia doesn’t just happen upon as we age, it’s a long-term process that takes years to develop.